 There’s easily enough charge to get you through over a day’s heavy usage.

 My own Apple Smart Battery Case (used with an iPhone 7) already has a couple of nicks in it – proving that it also does a good job of protecting the iPhone from knocks and drops.
+Long-term testing did suggest that the case begins to tear at the edges after about a year, and we saw this degradation on a couple of Apple cases.
+That said, we were tempted to buy from Apple again.

 While Apple has relisted some of its iPhone 7 cases as now iPhone 8 / 7 it hasn’t relabelled the Smart Battery Case.
-This maybe because it’s planning a version that retains the wireless functionality, but it’s odd that this wasn’t ready at the 8 launch date.
+This maybe is because it’s planning a version that retains the wireless functionality, but it’s odd that this wasn’t ready at the 8 launch date.

 It’s available in Black, White and a lovely Red, and costs £99/$99/€99, direct from the Apple Store.